salihmarangoz/dawn_ik/README.md

 ### TODO

-- Let the solvers to go to the initialized position at the start.
 - Use PILZ planner for other arms.
 - Predefine movements for other arms.
-- Add configurations for mick robot.
+- Add collision_ik configurations for mick robot.
 - Test experiments for lite6.
-- Make wait time at the start parametric.
-- Save pre-generated autogen headers for different robots to skip the code generation step.
-- Add wait time after the waypoints finished.
 - Add number of repetitions for the waypoints.

 ### Footnotes